bfanselow/Python-Tutorials/Patterns/dependancy_injection.md

  ```

 Notice how ```ApiClient``` is now decoupled from knowing where the options come from.
 You can read a key and a timeout from a configuration file, or get them from a database. ```Service``` is now decoupled from the ```ApiClient```.
 Since it does not create it, you can provide a stub or other compatible object.
 And ```main()``` is now decoupled from ```Service```, receiving it as an argument.

+### Everything comes with a cost
+Now you have to assemble the objects to be injected (i.e. the "service" object passed in main above).
+This object assembly code might get duplicated.
+Over time, it will likely become harder to change the application structure.